kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(7\) All flight safety system controls must be dedicated to the flight safety system and must not rely on time or equipment shared with other systems.

 \(8\) All data transmission links between any control, transmitter, or antenna must consist of two or more complete and independent duplex circuits.
-The routing of these circuits must ensure that they are physically separated from each other to eliminate any potential single failure point in the command control system in accordance with §417.303(d).
+The routing of these circuits must ensure that they are physically separated from each other to eliminate any potential single failure point in the command control system in accordance with [[Volume 4/C Licensing/0417 Launch safety.md#§417.303   Command control system requirements.|§417.303]](d).

 \(9\) The system must include hardware or procedural security provisions for controlling access to all controls and other related hardware.
 These security provisions must ensure that only the flight safety crew can initiate a flight safety system transmission.

 \(10\) The system must include two independent means for the flight safety crew to initiate arm and destruct messages.
 The location and functioning of the controls must provide the crew easy access to the controls and prevent inadvertent activation.

-\(11\) The system must include a digital countdown for use in implementing the flight termination rules of §417.113 that apply data loss flight times and the planned safe flight state.
+\(11\) The system must include a digital countdown for use in implementing the flight termination rules of [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]] that apply data loss flight times and the planned safe flight state.
 The system must also include a manual method of applying the data loss flight times in the event that the digital countdown malfunctions.

 \(g\) *Support equipment calibration.* Each support system and any equipment used to test flight safety system components must undergo calibration to ensure that measurement and monitoring devices that support a launch provide accurate indications.